(A list of inspirational children and young people who have made a positive difference in the world.

 These young people, from a diversity of different backgrounds, have helped to change the world in a positive way.
 They stand as examples of courage and integrity.

 Joan of Arc (1412–1431) Aged just 16, Joan of Arc made an unlikely journey to speak with the Dauphin of France.
 Impressed with something inside this young peasant girl, the Dauphin of France was inspired to renew the fight with the English, defeating them at Orleans, as Joan had predicted.
 She was executed aged just 19, but her predictions of France gaining freedom proved correct.

 St Thérèse of Lisieux (1873–1897) Aged just 15, she asked the Pope for special permission to enter a convent early.
-She died aged just 23, but her writings of her spiritual journey became a best-seller, inspiring many with her simple but meaningful philosophy.
+She died aged just 23, but the writings of her spiritual journey became a best-seller, inspiring many with her simple but meaningful philosophy.

 Sophie Scholl (1921–1943) As a student at the University of Munich, Scholl was arrested by the Gestapo for distributing anti-war leaflets.
 As a consequence, she was executed for high treason in 1943.
 Motivated by her Christian faith, she opposed the Nazi ideology of Germany at that time and was willing to risk her own life in standing up for her beliefs.

 Anne Frank (1929–1945) Jewish diarist.
-Whilst hiding from the Gestapo in the Netherlands during the Nazi occupation, Anne Frank kept a diary of her experiences as a young Jewish girl.
+While hiding from the Gestapo in the Netherlands during the Nazi occupation, Anne Frank kept a diary of her experiences as a young Jewish girl.
 She died in Bergen-Belsen concentration camp in 1945.
 However, after the end of the war, her diaries were published by her father.
 The Diary of Anne Frank became an international best-seller and helped give a young person’s perspective on the holocaust statistics, in which 6 million Jews and millions of other people were killed.

 Hector Pieterson (1964–1972) Hector Pieterson was a young black South African youth.
 He took part in the Soweto uprising a protest against apartheid in South Africa in 1972.
 During the protests, he was killed at the age of just 13.
 The iconic image of the shot Pieterson being carried away by his brother became a powerful symbol of resistance to apartheid and racial inequality.